Iceland in May. Welcoming the Midnight Sun!

 After six months of darkness, neverending days are much needed here in the North.
 For visitors, this phenomenon is either unique or strange.
 Locals are enjoying summer as much as they are enjoying winter.
 Or maybe more than winter.

-It is the early start of the summer season here in Iceland, although the days are getting longer when the sun rises at 4:53 am and sets at 9:58 pm at the beginning of the month (17 hours of daylight).
-Later, at the end of the month, the sun rises at 3:25 am and sets at 11:27 pm; this means 20 hours of daylight.
+It is the early start of the summer season here in Iceland, although the days are getting longer.
+The sun rises at 4:53 am and sets at 9:58 pm at the beginning of the month (17 hours of daylight).

 In this period of the year, many activities become available, and you can explore more parts of Iceland than during winter.
 You have more time to spend sightseeing and doing some memorable activities.
 To name a few: